 The paste is snow white with a chalky paste below the rind, and with small perforations.
 The taste is mild, fresh, and sweet for a goats cheese.
 The young cheese has a fresh lemony, herby appeal, however, with age in which case it reveals darker, more subtle flavours and a crumblier demeanour.

-Made near Totnes in Devon this is a modern hard pressed, dry salted British goats cheese.
-The cheese has a distinctive ridge shape and with a creamy, mildly acid flavour.
+Made near Totnes in Devon this is a modern hard-pressed, dry salted British goats cheese.
+The cheese, therefore, has a distinctive ridge shape and with a creamy, mildly acid flavour.